 this is a sheer home dec material, melted really nicely but there isn't enough contrast with the cotton below to see it well.

-this is the poly I ended up using, you can see where the thread has burned away in spots.
+this is a disgusting nylon pillowcase.this is the poly I ended up using, you can see where the thread has burned away in spots.

 So while the heat gun was out, I attacked some felt with it.....